NostrumBioDiscovery/papers/docs/build_docs/source/DD/index.rst

 - Paper: https://www.ncbi.nlm.nih.gov/pubmed/31754232

 |
-|
-|

-Pushing the Limits of Computational Structure-Based Drug Design with a Cryo-EM Structure: The Ca2+ Channel α2δ-1 Subunit as a Test Case
+Pushing The Limits Of Computational Structure-Based Drug Design With A Cryo-EM Structure: The Ca2+ Channel α2δ-1 Subunit As A Test Case
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 .. figure:: images/cryoem.gif